-Staff and NextEra Blythe Solar agree that Conditions of Certification AQ-SC8 and AQ-1 through AQ-64 should be deleted because the Modified Project will not have any stationary emission sources requiring a Determination of Compliance, Authority to Construction or Permit To Operate from the Mojave Air Quality Management District.
+Staff correctly identified in the SA, that Conditions of Certification AQ-SC8 and AQ-1 through AQ-60 should be deleted because the Modified Project will not have any stationary emission sources requiring a Determination of Compliance, Authority to Construction or Permit To Operate from the Mojave Air Quality Management District.

-All other Air Quality Conditions of Certification of the Final Decision, with the exception of the modification to AQ-SC6 above, should remain unchanged.
+All other Air Quality Conditions of Certification of the Final Decision should remain unchanged.